act-rules/act-rules.github.io/_rules/SC1-2-1-audio-transcript.md

 The auditory information of each test target is available through a text transcript that is available either on the page or through a link.

-**Note**: A "text transcript" in the context of this rule is defined in WCAG 2 as a [alternative for time based media](https://www.w3.org/TR/WCAG21/#dfn-alternative-for-time-based-media).
+**Note**: A "text transcript" in the context of this rule is defined in WCAG 2 as an [alternative for time based media](https://www.w3.org/TR/WCAG21/#dfn-alternative-for-time-based-media).

 ## Assumptions